-If you properly grant your proxy and submit it to the Company in time to vote, the proxy holder will vote your shares "for" the election of Mr. Benstock, Dr. Ratajczak and Ms. Stensrud, unless you have specifically indicated by proper proxy that your shares should be withheld from voting for any or all of them.
+If you properly grant your proxy and submit it to the Company in time to vote, the proxy holder will vote your shares "for" the election of each of Messrs.
+Benstock and Nie, unless you have specifically indicated by proper proxy that your shares should be withheld from voting for either or both of them.
 Proxies cannot be voted at the Annual Meeting for a greater number of persons than the number of nominees named.